 Facts About Immigration

-Immigrants are responsible for 96% of Philadelphia’s small business growth since 2000
+Immigrants are responsible for 96% of Philadelphia’s Main Street business growth from 2000 to 2013

 72.5% of Philadelphia immigrants are of working age compared to 21.5% of native-born workers